 Bethania Guerra de Lemos, PhD.

-Course focuses on key and 20th and 21st century Spanish, Latin American and American texts, and uses a dialectical interpretation of them as “transatlantic,” in other words, these literatures are understood to be in a process of constant cultural exchange.
-Course readings reflect a sustained focus on othering and otherness in a polyphony of literary voices: the “losers” in the process of colonization of the past and present, women’s voices that rise against patriarchal oppression, and the discourses of ethnic minorities.
+Course focuses on key and 20th and 21st century Spanish, Latin American transatlantic texts.
+The term transatlantic is a dialectical interpretation in which these literatures exist in a process of constant cultural reference and exchange.
+Course focuses on Latin American response to othering and otherness in a polyphony of literary voices: the “losers” in the process of colonization of the past and present, women’s voices that rise against patriarchal oppression, and the discourses of ethnic minorities.
 Historical framework: processes of independence and modernism, metropolis and margin, nationalisms, hispanismo, globalization, heterogeneity.
 Among the authors studied: Quiroga, Mistral, Storni, García Lorca, Vallejo, Cortázar, Zambrano, Mendez, Mazzotti, Anzaldúa.